cornelius-eichner/HistoSeg_Nuclei/README.md

 # Histology-NucleiSeg
 This repository lays out a deep learning approach for cellular nuclei instance segmentation of histology images stained with hematoxylin and eosin.
 For this, a U-Net deep learning architecture is coded in PyTorch and trained on provided histology images [Ronneberger O, 2015].
 Two U-Nets, with different architecture (number of layers), are developed, trained, and evaluated.

-The data stem from the Kaggle [CryoNuSeg](https://www.kaggle.com/datasets/ipateam/segmentation-of-nuclei-in-cryosectioned-he-images) Challenge.
+The data stem from the Kaggle [CryoNuSeg](https://www.kaggle.com/datasets/ipateam/segmentation-of-nuclei-in-cryosectioned-he-images) Challenge [Mahbod A, 2021].

 The scripts perform the following steps:
 1. 01-Data_Inspection.ipynb loads the data and checks for potential size conflicts as well as sampling biases